Government Wealth Warning on Modern Gold Coins?

 Historic Coin Collections

 If we think that "new" coin issues are overpriced, the prices charged by these marketing companies for "historic" coins is often astonishingly high.
-We hesitate to call it a rip-off, but...
+We will restrict ourselves to the opinion that many new issues and also mint re-issues represent poor value...

 Save Over £500!